Atlas975/Notes/Languages&Compilation/CompilerConstruction/CompilationTypes/Compilers.md

 ### Alternate compile situations
 - Other methods than translation to machine code exist for compilation, such as:
 - **[[Interpreter|Interpretation]]**: the process of executing a program directly from its source or intermediate code
-- **Just in time (JIT)**: source code is compiled into intermediate code, which is then compiled into machine code at runtime
+- [[Just_in_time_compilation|Just in time (JIT)]]: source code is compiled into intermediate code, which is then compiled into machine code at runtime
-- **Transpiler**: translates source code written in one programming language into equivalent code in another language
+- [[Three_address_code|Transpiler]]: translates source code written in one programming language into equivalent code in another language